 Fall Activities For Preschoolers

-As the weather gets cooler, children can watch as the scenery around them changes from green to oranges, reds, and yellows.
-They may be able to observe animals preparing for winter.
+As the weather gets cooler, children love to watch as the scenery around them changes from green to orange, red, and yellows.
+They may even be able to observe some of the animals preparing for winter.

 - Leaf hunt

 - First, read We’re Going on a Leaf Hunt by Steve Metzger, then venture outside to collect leaves.
 Save the leaves to use for the projects listed below.

 - Visit a pumpkin patch if you have one in your area.
 Be sure to come home with a pumpkin or two that you can cut up to explore.
 You can use them for the art and science projects listed here.

 - Make an apple pie